For information on the Colorado Sheriffs' lawsuit against the 2013 anti-gun laws, click here.

 Pleau v.
 United States and Chafee v.
 United States.
 Cert. petitions.
 Nos.
 12-223, 12-230.
 Sept.
 26, 2012.
 Amicus brief of Cato Institute and Independence Institute.
 Principles of federalism forbid the federal government from using a writ of habeas corpus ad testificandum to obtain custody of a prisoner who is serving a sentence in state prison.

 Wrenn v.
 District of Columbia.
-D.C.
+864 F.3d 650 (D.C.
 Circuit.
-Oct.
-8, 2015.
+2017).
 Amicus brief of legal historians.
 Peaceable carrying of arms was lawful in the American colonies, in the Early Republic, and in the vast majority of the United States through 1900.
 Cited and discussed in court's opinion striking D.C.'s excessively restrictive scheme for issuing gun carry licenses.

 Seven-Sky v.
 Holder, 661 F.3d 1 (D.C.
 Cir 2011).
 Amicus brief of Authors of The Origins of the Necessary and Proper Clause (Gary Lawson, Robert G. Natelson & Guy Seidman) and the Independence Institute.
 The Obamacare individual mandate is not a constitutional exercise of congressional power under the Necessary and Proper Clause.